NASDAQ: TLRY

 Broken Coast

 Broken Coast is a heritage cannabis brand widely recognized for setting the standard for craft cannabis in Canada.
-We are relentlessly dedicated to producing the ultimate expression of craft cannabis by using proprietary growing practices in bespoke growing conditions for each cultivar that we diligently phenohunt.
+We are relentlessly dedicated to producing the ultimate expression of craft cannabis by using proprietary growing practices in bespoke growing conditions for each cultivar that we diligently pheno-hunt.
 This means all our craft cannabis is grown indoors in small-batch, strain-specific rooms, then is slowly hang cured before being hand trimmed.

 Our Operations

 Through our cannabis reporting segment, we have invested in state-of-the-art facilities and infrastructure, and we believe that we maintain some of the highest-quality, lowest cost cannabis production operations in Canada, with the scale and distribution network that differentiates us from our competitors in the industry.
 We also made significant investments in our operations within Europe and we are well-positioned to pursue international growth opportunities with our strong medical cannabis brands, distribution network in Germany, and end-to-end European Union Good Manufacturing Practices (“EU-GMP”) supply chain, which includes EU-GMP production facilities in Portugal and Germany.
-During the course of our fiscal year ended May 31, 2025, we invested in upgrading the quality and consistency of our flower production in both our Cantanhede, Portugal and Neumunster, Germany facilities, which included importing some of our most desired cultivars from our Canadian operations and improving our cultivation and post-harvest processes to improve upon our yields, potencies and the overall quality of our medical flowers.
+During the course of our fiscal year ended May 31, 2026, we invested in upgrading the quality and consistency of our flower production in both our Cantanhede, Portugal and Neumunster, Germany facilities, which included importing some of our most desired cultivars from our Canadian operations and improving our cultivation and post-harvest processes to improve upon our yields, potencies and the overall quality of our medical flowers.
 We also began to import cannabis flowers from our Canadian operations in order to provide our patients with a broad and differentiated portfolio.
 We seek to continue to invest in the expansion of our global supply chain to address the unmet needs of patients around the world.

-We currently maintain key international operations in Portugal, Germany, Poland, Italy, United Kingdom, Australia and Argentina.
+We currently maintain key international operations in Portugal, Germany, Poland, Italy, United Kingdom, Luxembourg, Australia and New Zealand.
 While these markets are still in various stages of development, and the regulatory environment around them is either newly formed or still being formed, we are uniquely positioned to bring the knowledge and expertise gained in Canada and leverage our operational footprint in order to generate profitable growth in these geographies.

 Distribution